kschuler/guide/guidelines/running-subjects.md

 2. Giving instructions
 3. Giving praise and feedback

 ## Running adults

 ## Running on mechanical turk

 ## Patients

 For my studies, we do not run patients ourselves.
 Mackenzie Fama runs patients for us because she is qualified to do so.
+She is a good person to ask about best practices for running patients.
+Heidi Getz also has experience running patient studies.